Application for the German-French Master of "Transnational Journalism"

 Qualifying examination

-In preparation for the aptitude test, we recommend that you brush up on your basic knowledge of German and French history, culture, politics, and Franco-German relations.
+In preparation for the qualification test, we recommend that you brush up on your basic knowledge of German and French history, culture, politics, and Franco-German relations.
 Keep up to date with the latest news from both countries and from Europe and familiarize yourself with writing journalistic texts in both languages, especially by regularly reading the press from both countries.

 Failure to take any of the tests will disqualify you from the selection process.

-We wish you every success for your application in 2021 and are already looking forward to meeting you.
+We wish you every success for your application in 2024 and are already looking forward to meeting you.